SophieBodek/SophieBodek.github.io/_posts/2023-8-21-research-WCC.md

 ---
 layout: post
 title: Transport of coarse sediment in Mid-Atlantic streams
 excerpt: "The White Clay Creek is a gravel-bed river with banks that consist of cohesive sediment, bedrock, and colluvium.
 It also has a long history of human impacts, such as mill damming.
-Results from monitoring coarse sediment transport lead us use the term 'semi-alluvial' to describe the creek."
+Results from monitoring coarse sediment transport lead us use the term 'semi-alluvial' to describe this creek."
 modified:
 tags:
 comments: